 Data quality service.

 Once the Regulation has been re-published, and there is certainty as to the legal architecture and requirements, the procurement of the operational computer services can start.
-The procurement will be carried out by the Phase Two project team.
+The procurement will be carried out by the Phase Two Development team.
 It will run over six months in parallel to the formation of the governance entity.

-Once the governance entity exists, and sufficient funds have been guaranteed by stakeholders (see paragraph 5.1.10), all the operational computer service contracts can be signed by one of the nominated signatories of the entity.
-The development work then starts, supervised by the Phase Two project team.
+Once the governance entity exists, and sufficient funds have been guaranteed by stakeholders (see paragraph 5.1.11), all the operational computer service contracts can be signed by one of the nominated signatories of the entity.
+The development work then starts, supervised by the Phase Two Development team.
 It is assumed that the development work will take 12 months.
 Decision making for the entity will start with the current Steering Committee and pass to the Supervisory Board during the 12 months, at a date agreed together.

-In parallel, as the operational computer SMG is formed and starts working, it will monitor the development projects through reports from the Phase Two project team.
-Each operational service will require sign-off both by the Phase Two project team and the operational computer SMG, primarily to ensure that the SMG takes responsibility for services it has approved.
+In parallel, as the operational computer SMG is formed and starts working, it will monitor the development projects through reports from the Phase Two Development team.
+Each operational service will require final sign-off by both the Phase Two Development team and the operational computer SMG, primarily to ensure that the SMG takes responsibility for services it has approved.

 The operational computer services should all be ready by quarter 4 2104 and individual RUs, IMs and others can start using the services from then on.
 As they will need to run tests before going live it can be expected that quarter 1 2015 will be the earliest that any live use will happen.